 Informational Session for Parents/Caregivers

 We tailor these webinar sessions to meet the unique needs of parents and caregivers and/or school boards or school committees.
 We work with you to address the most significant needs in your school community with day, evening, and weekend scheduling options and with no limit on the number of participants.

 "None of us know what this should look like so imaginations run wild.
 Glad I came.
-I am definitely leaving this meeting with my mind changed and happy to have learned." – Cecilia, K-5 parent
+I am definitely leaving this meeting with greater understanding and happy to have learned." – Cecilia, K-5 parent

 For Full Staff

 This training is relevant for all school staff and promotes LGBTQ cultural competency through an interactive and engaging introduction to LGBTQ-inclusive history and language.
 Our full staff training is targeted for either elementary or secondary contexts.